Medicago sativa. Family: Fabaceae

 Side effects, toxicity, and interactions

 Alfalfa is considered safe when taken by healthy people.
-It can cause or make lupus
+Alfalfa seems to increase

-This has caused outbreaks of diarrheal disease and hemolytic uremic syndrome (HUS).
+This has caused outbreaks of diarrhea and hemolytic uremic syndrome (HUS).
+This is

-This is a disease associated with E. coli.
-There have been improvements in how alfalfa
+a disease associated with E. coli.
+There have been improvements in how alfalfa is

-is processed, which has lowered these risks.
-To reduce your risk, you should eat alfalfa
+processed, which has lowered these risks.
+To reduce your risk, you should always store

 Women who are pregnant or breastfeeding should talk to their healthcare provider before